 Her credits include production managing doco-drama Keith Park—The Kiwi Who Saved Britain; The Tem Show with Temuera Morrison; and long-time Kiwi favourite Motorway Patrol.
 She production managed the landmark NZOA-supported series, Keeping It Pure series for PRIME TV.

 Kylie has been line producer over a number of series including Highway Patrol for Channel 7 Australia and Decades in Colour, Series 2 for Prime TV.Less

 Harriet’s had a “multi-platform” career across theatre, radio and television, including five years as Series Producer of NZ’s long-running prime-time soap, Shortland Street.More

 Harriet was the administrator of Taki Rua/The Depot Theatre in Wellington in the late 80s, producing new New Zealand work, then moved to Auckland where she was Station Manager of 95bfm.

 In 2001 Harriet became Producer of Shortland Street, and worked for South Pacific Pictures for the next 6 years, producing Prime TV’s first local drama Interrogation.
 Harriet joined Greenstone in 2014, and has most recently produced season 2 of popular teen drama Cul de Sac.Less

-Cream Media was purchased by Greenstone bringing on board favourites such as Dog Squad and Border Patrol, still in production today.
+Cream Media is purchased by Greenstone, bringing on-board favourites such as Dog Squad and Border Patrol.

-Greenstone was founded by John Harris, a journalist and programme-maker with many years’ experience in newspapers, radio and television.
-John built Greenstone into a widely respected and prolific production house – active in Australia as well as New Zealand.
-John was managing director and head of development.
+Greenstone is founded by John Harris, a journalist and programme-maker with many years’ experience in newspapers, radio and television.
+As Managing Director and Head of Development, John builds Greenstone into a widely respected and prolific production house.